UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Points_of_Contact.md

 # Gold resource allocation

-We are currently using Gold to manage allocations on Thomas and Michael.
+We are currently using Gold to manage allocations.
-There is one Gold database, so all the projects exist on both, but they are only active on specific clusters.
+Thomas and Michael share one Gold database, so all the projects exist on both, but they are only active on the correct cluster.
+Young has its own database.

 ## Reporting from Gold